Wedding Invitations - Getting It Right from the

 It may take you several weeks to put together your final list of wedding guests.

 like to be present for their wedding day.
-Then both the brides parents and the grooms parents create
+Then both the bride’s parents and the groom’s parents create

 their own list of friends and family that they wish to invite.

-The next step is one that requires tact , diplomacy and infinite patience - how do you whittle down the massive
+The next step is one that requires tact, diplomacy and infinite patience – how do you whittle down the massive

 list to the number that you are able to invite?
 This may be done by negotiation between all parties, but

-remembering that it's tradition to have the guests of the bride and groom on different sides of the church, so
+remember that it’s tradition to have the guests of the bride and groom on different sides of the church, so

 having widely differing numbers may be a little awkward.